 Types of scaffoldingThe supported platform system is the most commonly used.
 It is made of elevated platforms made of either wood or metal.
 Poles and frames are being used for support.
 These all connect to the ground.
 The second type – suspended scaffolding – implies a platform suspended with ropes connected to the top of the building.
 The third type refers to adjustable scaffolding, an adaptable system that can be modified for lower and higher altitudes.
 The best professionals employ acrow props, which are telescopic steel tubes, also known as post shores or shore prop.
 Contact acrow props New Zealand specialists to find out more about how to use these in your project.

-First of all, consider what the ground is like.
+What does the ground allow you to do?First of all, consider what the ground is like.
 Is it stable?
 Would scaffolding prevent access to allow workers to perform tasks at various altitudes?
 Mind these two factors before you decide which system to employ.
 Note that scaffolds on wheels are great, but will not work on uneven terrain.
 Consult with a specialised firm – a scaffold hire Christchurch business will provide you with the right solution.

-Supported platforms are the cheapest you can use.
+What is your budget?Supported platforms are the cheapest you can use.
 Its components will be suitable for use for many years to come.
 If you want an adjustable system, prepare to pay more.
 However, you should know that it will allow increased productivity, meaning you will be able to cover the extra costs within a short while.
 The most expensive option is represented by suspended scaffolds.

 The design factorThis refers to the building design and what kind of scaffold companies Queenstown.
 Take the height into consideration.
 The safest option for tall buildings is a suspended system.
 It is also cost effective, as it’s better than building a very tall platform.
 Buildings with many recesses and other shapes that make them irregular fare better with the very flexible supported platform system.
 This also works when only a very limited space is available.
 Adjustable ones are large and often require moving with a crane.

 Most suitable system for bad weatherBad weather may require you to enclose the scaffold.
 If this is the case, then supported platform scaffolds are your best bet.
 These are the easiest to enclose, so the work continues regardless of the weather.
 Finally, when you are in a hurry to finish a project and your masons need to work as fast as they can, get an adjustable system, which is also quick and easy to erect.